Four (Bloc Party album): Content

 Although many of the songs were written in studio in rehearsal sessions, some songs, such as the album's opener "So He Begins to Lie", were written prior to recording, after an idea from guitarist Russell Lissack.
 Other songs, such as the lead single "Octopus" came about from Lissack's experimentation with effects pedals and loops.
 Okereke, who wrote all of the album's lyrics, based songs on a wide range of issues.
-"Team A" is said to be based on the New York drug scene, and "V.A.L.I.S." based on the science fiction novel of the same name by Philip K. Dick.
+"Team A" is said to be based on the New York drug scene, and "V.A.L.I.S." is based on the 1981 science fiction novel by Philip K. Dick.
 Other songs, such as "So He Begins to Lie", were based on reality television.